Background

 - Temporary need for self-catheterization (in rare cases).

-Why Choose Botox?
+Why Choose Botulinum Toxin Injections?

 Botox for overactive bladder is a highly effective, safe, and durable treatment option for those seeking relief from persistent symptoms.
 Interested to learn more?
 Check out this article about Urogynecology.